dugi42/dugi42.github.io/_posts/2025-06-05-Transformation_Part_I.md

 **But how can we measure cultural health?
 How can we identify the early signs of cultural decline and take action to address them before they impact business health metrics**

-The next chapter will explore a new paradigm for measuring cultural health that goes beyond traditional employee satisfaction surveys and engagement metrics.
+The next chapter will explore a new approach for measuring cultural health that goes beyond traditional employee satisfaction surveys and engagement metrics.
 It will introduce two key metrics: Time-to-Productivity and Duration-of-Employment, which can provide valuable insights into the cultural health of an organization and help drive transformation.

-### A new paradigm for measuring cultural health
+### A new approach for measuring cultural health

 The following two definitions are used to measure cultural health: